prototype-A/CSCI_3230U_Project/README.md

 ### Notes/Issues/Todo
 * Conversion rates are retrieved as of 5:45pm, Apr.
 16, 2020
-* Selected currency persists visually in browser but not in code
+* Selected currency persists visually in browser but does not save converted prices nor retrieve item prices in that currency
+* Shopping cart is not functional
-* Currently no cart functionality
+* No checkout functionality